xmartlabs/python-template/README.md

 - PostgreSQL database

 ## Project setup

-You only need to install [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).
-To start the containers, just run `docker-compose up` (or `docker-compose up -d` if you want to run the containers in background); or `docker-compose create` and `docker-compose start` if you don't want to see the logs.
+The only things you need are [Docker](https://docs.docker.com/engine/install/), [Docker Compose](https://docs.docker.com/compose/install/), and a code editor with devcontainer support like [Visual Studio Code](https://code.visualstudio.com/download).
+Once you open the template with VS Code, it will recommend that you install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) if you don’t have it already.
+Then, a pop-up will appear to reopen the template in the devcontainer, or you can use `Ctrl / Cmd + shift + P` -> `Dev Containers: Open Folder in Container…`.
+Remember to add the `.env` file; you can use `.env.example` as a reference.

+And that's it, everything is ready to use.
+By using the VS Code terminal with `Ctrl / Cmd + J`, you'll be inside the container to run any command or start the server with `uvicorn src.main:app --reload --host 0.0.0.0 --port 8000`.

+You can connect to the container once it's running using `scripts/exec.sh bash` and execute commands from another terminal outside of VS Code.
+Also, for all the following commands that can be run inside the dev container, you can run `scripts/exec.sh {command}` from outside the container.

-Once the containers are running, you can go to `http://localhost:8000/docs` to see the automatic interactive API documentation.
+Once the containers and server are running, you can go to `http://localhost:8000/docs` to see the automatic interactive API documentation.

+In case you don't to use VS Code and dev containers, or you want to set up the environment in a different way.
+You can use the `Dockerfile` in the root of the repository to create the image with everything needed to run the project.
+The `docker-compose.yaml` and `.env.example` files in the `.devcontainer` folder serve as references for recreating other services like the database.
+Also, you will need to run the `poetry install --no-ansi --no-root` command manually to install all the required dependencies.

+Alternatively, you must have:

+- `Python >3.13`
+- [Poetry](https://python-poetry.org/docs/#installation) (don't forget to install the dependencies from the lock file)
+- [PostgreSQL](https://www.postgresql.org/) database, setting the corresponding environment variables for the database connection.

 ## Migrations

 We use Alembic as database migration tool.
-To run its commands you can open an interactive shell inside the backend container (you can use `./exec.sh bash` shortcut), or use the following shortcuts under the `/scripts` directory:
+You can run migration commands directly inside the dev container or use the provided shortcut in the `exec.sh` script.

-- `./exec.sh migrate` -> runs all the migrations
+- `migrate` – Runs all migrations.
-- `./exec.sh makemigrations` -> compares the actual status of the DB against the table metadata, and generates the migrations based on the comparison
+- `makemigrations` – Compares the current database state with the table metadata and generates the necessary migration files.

 ## Code tools
 Linters, formatters, etc.